 The 1875 barn, corral, deteriorating brick slaughterhouse (danger!) and modern residence are on private land.
 Please do not trespass there.
 Guided tours of the historic Dangberg ranch house are available year-round, by reservation.
 Activities and events take place from May through December.
 Or, just come relax in the park’s beautiful setting, with a picnic and a view of the Carson Range.

-Guided History Tours The best way to see the park is to schedule a tour of the ranch house.
+Guided History Tours The best way to see the park is to schedule a tour of the Dangberg ranch house.
 Docents lead visitors through the entire main level, from living room to the cowboys’ dining hall, and reveal the history of Carson Valley ranching through one family’s private and public history.
 The stories told by the artifacts and photographs will make you laugh, cry and reflect.
-Reservations are required and the tours are available year-round on selected days, including weekends.
-Call 775-783-9417 to book a tour.
-The fee is $8 for 17 and older, free for 16 and younger.
+Reservations are required and tours are available year-round, including weekends.
+Days and times vary, so call 775-783-9417 to book a tour.
+The fee is $10 for 17 and older, free for 16 and younger.

 The park is undeveloped, but toilets, picnic tables and other amenities are available.
 Sidewalks are few and the ground could be muddy in wet weather.
 Non-motorized wheelchairs are permitted on the full tour, but motorized wheelchairs have only limited access in order to care for the fragile Persian rugs.
 There are several short, one-level steps.
 The tour lasts just over one hour, but chairs are available if needed.
 Small children will not enjoy the tour.